The Downward Spiral of Measuring People’s PerformanceFebruary 11, 2014 by Stacey Barr

-When people feel threatened, they get defensive in an attempt to protect ourselves in any way they know how.
+When people feel threatened, they get defensive in an attempt to protect themselves in any way they know how.

 Defensiveness makes performance worse…

 When the important performance problems are hidden, performance gets worse.
-Why wouldn’t it get worse if it’s being ignored?
+Why wouldn’t it get worse if it’s being ignored or manipulated?